el-sime/fungine.net/README.md

 - Add them as members of the Game class
 - Calculate the base rectangles
 - Calculate the source Rectangle origin

+### 1.3

+First refactoring.
+Create a class for the character.
+TDD, Red, Green, Refactor for anything outside MonoGame.